Coeur d'Alene War: Yakima War

+A party of American miners came across two Yakama women, a mother and daughter traveling together with a baby.
+The miners assaulted and killed both women and the infant.
+The husband and father of the women, a Yakama man named Mosheel, collected two friends, one of whom was Qualchin, and the men tracked down the miners who had killed Mosheel’s family.
+They ambushed the murderers in their camp and killed all of them.[3]
+This incited the Yakama War.
+The war sarted October 5, 1855 and on Governor Stevens imposed a peace treaty, under which most of the tribes were to go to reservations,at a peace council at Fort Walla Walla bringing an end to the Yakima War.

 Causes of the Skitswish War

 In 1857, Isaac Stevens was elected as the Washington territorial delegate to Congress, causing him to leave the territory.
 His departure angered the tribes who had not yet made treaties.
 The Skitwish, seeing that white settlement in the area was inevitable, feared that without a treaty, they would lose the rights to their ancestral lands and therefore have no protection against the encroaching white settlers.
 When the settlers actually did begin moving onto tribal lands, there were strong tensions between the white miners and the tribes, which caused small skirmishes that raised the tribes' fears of United States military intervention.

-Tribe alliance
+Tribal alliance

 A Yakima Chief, Qualchan, who was disgruntled following the loss of the Yakima War to the U.S. Army, gathered the Colville, the Skitswish, the Columbia River, and the Kalispel tribes at a council in order to convince the tribes that the white man was encroaching on their lands and that they needed to defend them.
 The Skitswish and other tribes subsequently held a council discussing their concerns that the army would invade their territory as a result of the growing tensions.
 A line was drawn at the Snake River, agreeing that if the army crossed it, they would have effectively crossed into the Indians' territory, and this would be considered a hostile action.
 The Skitswish tribe was split in their feelings toward war, while the Kalispell allies, old war-chief Big Canoe and younger war-chief Spotted Coyote, were ready but not longing to fight anyway.
 The Skitswish tribal leaders (the head chief Bassa called "Vincent", his brother-in-law "Zachariah", Stellam, and younger Kumpasket, Seltis and war-leader Lmena called "Victor") did not want war if not strictly necessary to defend their people against an attack, fearing that the consequences to their people would be devastating, while the younger warriors, led by Melkapsi, were angry and wanted to fight.